tbajis/Bop/README.md

 * Fork the [official repository](https://github.com/tbajis/Bop) and run the project file in Xcode.

-* You will need to supply a valid Flickr API Key.
-You can apply for your own Flickr API Key [here.](https://www.flickr.com/services/apps/create/apply)

 ## Compatibility
 This project is written in Swift.
 Bop is compatible with iOS 8+.